shashankgupta5/SeleniumMavenProject/README.md

 5. Run logs created under ./results/logs/TestLog.txt
 6. Allure reports created at default path ./target/site/allure-maven-plugin/index.html

-## What's New
+##What's New

-Added support for running test in distributed environment using selenium grid.
+Added support for running test in distributed environment using selenium grid (creating a hub followed by attaching nodes to it).
 For more information visit http://www.seleniumhq.org/docs/07_selenium_grid.jsp.
 Removed logic for creating test execution videos as it would not be useful in distributed environment.

+Added a switch in default_config.properties file to toggle remote or local test execution.
+If value is set to true then test will be executed using selenium grid server, else locally if set to false.

 Steps before executing tests-